digital-work-lab/literature-review-seminar/slides/00-orga.md

 <!--
 My background: phd, publications, postdoc and phd seminar, guy pare: mentor and SE, colrev, jit award
 photo: montreal with its many universities: all sending phd students to the literature review seminar -->

 ---

+TODO : add the hierarychy of evidence (compare to IS where practitioners may often use practitioner journal/opinion papers)

+---